-Raw food is the biggest food phenomenon of the moment, burgeoning into the realm of the “ultra trendy”.
+Raw Food Revolution is the biggest food phenomenon of the moment, burgeoning into the realm of the “ultra trendy”.
 A plethora of raw cookbooks are being released on the market by big name chefs.
 But there is much more to the raw food movement than just fashion.

 Dead or Alive

 The raw food lifestyle advocates eating uncooked and unprocessed foods, or warming at low temperatures.
 Raw foodists claim the more raw food we eat, the more health benefits we can expect to enjoy.
 Generally the raw food movement refers to diets based on vegetable and plant (usually organic) products, but some emphasise the consumption of raw meat and animal products too.

 The idea is that eating raw, organic foods will deliver far more nutrients and enzymes than their chemical-drenched, over cooked counterparts.
 As one online distributor of raw food accessories – says, the movement is getting bigger and bigger.

 Ï think people are just waking up to the fact if you put good food in your body you are going to feel good”, she says.
 “You can’t put dead food in your body and expect to feel good forever.”